tkurc/wsi_classification_gsoc2024/project_requirements.md

    - Implement training procedures to iteratively update the classifier parameters and optimize its performance on the training data.
    - Monitor training progress and evaluate performance metrics on the validation set to prevent overfitting.

-6. **Whole Slide Image Classification:**
+6. **Whole Slide Image Analysis:**
-   - Implement procedures to classify patches at the whole slide image level using the trained model.
+   - Implement procedures to classify patches in whole slide images using the trained model.
    - Visualize and interpret the classification results to assess the model's performance on whole slide images.

 7. **Documentation and Reporting:**